shaloo/docs.arcana/includes/text-snippets/quick-start-auth-onboard.md

 ![Plug-and-Play Login UI](/img/an_plug_n_play_auth.png){.an-screenshots .width_35pc}

-!!! tip "Compact Login UI"
+!!! an-tip "Compact Login UI"

       You can choose to [[concept-plug-and-play-auth#compact-plug-play-ui|use a **compact** form of the built-in login UI modal]] instead of the regular one.

       <img src="/img/relnote_1.0.8_compact_login.png" alt="Standard vs. Compact UI login modal" class="an-screenshots"/>

-!!! warning "No plug-and-play support for Firebase authentication."
+!!! an-warning "No plug-and-play support for Firebase authentication."

       {% include "./text-snippets/warn_firebase_no_pnp.md" %}